‘Cosy competency porn’: why The Post is my feelgood movie

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- Steven Spielberg read Liz Hannah's spec script in February 2017 after another project collapsed and had the film in cinemas by December, entering John Williams's score recording sessions "having not heard a note" in advance on a $50 million production.
+- The Post, directed by Steven Spielberg, was developed at extraordinary speed: he read Liz Hannah's spec script in February 2017 and had the film in cinemas by December, a pace so tight that composer John Williams recorded the score without Spielberg having heard a note in advance.

-- The Post stars Meryl Streep as Katharine Graham alongside Tom Hanks, with Spielberg describing it as "a chase film with journalists" rather than a slow-burn investigative drama; its final scene leads directly into the events of Alan J Pakula's All the President's Men.
+- The $50m film follows the Washington Post's handling of the Pentagon Papers; Spielberg described it as 'a chase film with journalists,' and its final scene leads into the events of Alan J Pakula's 1976 All the President's Men.

-- New York Times staffers reacted with fury over the film's minimization of their paper's role in breaking the Pentagon Papers — one said "I've been so pissed off," while another called it "[a] stupid project."
+- New York Times staffers were 'furious' at the film's minimization of their paper's role in the original scoop, with one saying 'I've been so pissed off' and another calling it '[a] stupid project.'

-- Producer Amy Pascal originally picked up Graham's story in 2016 to coincide with Hillary Clinton's "looming election victory," but the completed film instead captured a different national mood after the 2016 outcome.
+- Producer Amy Pascal originally acquired the Graham story in 2016 intending to time its release with Hillary Clinton's looming election victory — a plan undone by the 2016 result.

-- The film's optimistic take on journalism "seemed to die shortly after its release" — five years later, Deadline declared "Journalists aren't as interesting as they think they are" while dissecting She Said's box office.
+- The review notes the film's pro-journalism optimism proved short-lived: five years on, Deadline declared 'Journalists aren't as interesting as they think they are' while dissecting the box office of She Said.